Alizmn/BreadCrumb-Express-React/README.md

 ### GET: /directory

-it returns the JSON file for development purpose
+- Returns the JSON file for development purpose

 ### GET: /path

-it returns the root directory and adding more query such as `/path/?root&Home` would return direct children of home directory
+- Returns the root directory and adding more query such as `/path/?root&Home` would return direct children of home directory